Academic Policy 1622.10

 All undergraduate course actions are reviewed by the Undergraduate Council and all graduate course actions are reviewed by the Graduate Council prior to action by the Faculty Senate.
 Copies of proposals involving state minimum core or general education courses are also reviewed by the General Education and Core Curriculum Committee, and courses proposed for online or off-campus delivery are reviewed by Global Campus.
 Such reviews are intended to prevent duplication of course offerings and to assess resource implications, if any, and to provide notification to other colleges of changes in course offerings that may affect their students or programs.
 Review committees also monitor net changes in majors for compliance with University of Arkansas and State of Arkansas policy regarding significant changes in programs in any year.
-Proposals proceed electronically from Committee or Council via the Faculty Senate to the provost for final approval on behalf of the chancellor and submission to Boards as appropriate.
+Proposals proceed electronically from Undergraduate or Graduate Council via the Faculty Senate to the provost for final approval on behalf of the chancellor.
 To appear in the next year’s catalog, all undergraduate course proposals must be reviewed and approved by the Faculty Senate at or before the March meeting.
 All graduate course proposals must be reviewed and approved by the Faculty Senate at or before the April meeting.

 Each approved course change is sent by the provost to the Office of the Registrar for review of alpha and course prefix code and for the action to be recorded and entered in the Course Inventory File.
 It is only after these actions that the change is official and reflected in the course inventory file, catalog, and other official records.